 MATH AND WRITING TUTORING FEE

-To enact a $5 per student, per quarter, fee to be used to support peer tutoring for all students in the Learning Commons Math and Writing Center beginning Fall 2014.
+To enact a $5 per student, per quarter, fee to be used to support peer tutoring for all students in the Learning Support Services Math and Writing Center beginning Fall 2014.

 All students should take advantage of the chance to vote and make sure they will be represented by the best possible candidates for 2014-15.